 Trust is like a mirror, you can fix it if it’s broken, but you can still see the crack in that mother fucker’s reflection.”
 Lady Gaga

 The wayfinding nightmare began at the end of Day One.
-Although we’d heeded the advice of the guide book and taken a taxi to Moscavide to effort the narrow pavements of Lisbon’s industrial area thereby reducing the first days walk, we had little left in the tank to cope with going off route at the end of the day.
-Given the temperature was soaring up around the 30’s.
+Although we’d heeded the guidebook advice and took a taxi to Moscavide to avoid the narrow pavements of Lisbon’s industrial area, we had little left in the tank at the end of the day to cope with constantly retracing our footsteps and the extreme mid-day heat.

 It is fair to say John Brierley’s guidebook has been the main topic of conversation between the Pellegrino’s on this walk.
-It would appear that the natural pathways have changed, perhaps due to access rights however, as I’ve bought the latest and recently updated version we did expect the distances to be accurate – they are not.
+The natural pathways that lead through the countryside shown in the guidebook have changed, perhaps due to access rights.
+However, as I’ve bought the latest and recently updated version, we did expect the walking route and daily distances to be accurate – they are not.

-Starts at 5.30am, breakfast followed by filling water bladders, packing up the backpacks and then foot taping by our in resident taping specialist Chrissy.
-Kinesiology tape minimising blisters and providing great ankle support – its revolutionary!
-To all fellow Pellegrino’s I say ditch the Compeed and learn how to use K-tape or Cure Tape as it is known here in Europe.
+Starts at 5.30am – breakfast is usually a banana, water bladders are filled, backpacks repacked, and our feet taped, mine by our resident taping specialist Chrissy.
+Applying kinesiology tape has minimised blisters and is also providing excellent ankle support – it’s revolutionary!
+So to all fellow Pellegrino’s, I say ditch the Compeed and learn how to use K-tape or Cure Tape as it is known here in Europe.

 Where the bloody hell are we?

-Having to use a combination of iPad and iPhone to cobble together this post – can feel the data leeching out at a rate of knots!!
+I will write more about the food and towns when time and Wifi allow.
+Unfortunately, I have to use a combination of iPad and iPhone to cobble together posts.
+Despite doing this, I can still feel the data leeching out at a rate of knots!!